Lisstem/rails-examples/dynamic-forms/README.md

 In this section we add a search function for authors with autocompletion.

 First we need to add we need to add an [action](app/controllers/authors_controller.rb), views and a [route](config/routes.rb) for this.
-For the search action we make use of scopes for models (see [author.rb](app/models/author.rb)) as a small feature we redirect directly to the author if only one matches the search term.
+For the search action we make use of scopes for models (see [author.rb](app/models/author.rb)) abd as a small feature we redirect directly to the author if only one matches the search term.
 Both the [html view](app/views/authors/search.html.erb) and the [json view](app/views/authors/search.json.jbuilder) simply display the matching authors.

 Next up we need a way to actually navigate to our search page.